dimasbagussusilo/gin-golang-boilerplate/README.md

     make generatedocs1

-This will create the documentation in the `docs/v1` directory.
+This will create the documentation in the `docs/v1/` directory.

+### Additional Migration

+To generate additional database migration file run:

+    make migrationcreate

+This will create the migration file in the `database/migrations/` directory.

+We can run migration with [Golang Migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) we can install with this command (mac):

+    brew install golang-migrate

+Then we can run up migration with (we need setup credentials in `Makefile`):

+    make migrateup

+Same as up migration, we can run down migration with:

+    make migratedown

 Contributors
 ------------